selimslab/selimslab.github.io/_NOTES/practical-skills/communication/listen-well.md

 Listen with a beginner’s mind.

-Suspend judgement, it’s not personal, not about you
+Suspend judgment, it’s not personal, not about you

 ---